What Is Morphine Used For?

-Teens have a number of ways to obtain morphine.
-More often than not, teens will obtain the drug by accepting or taking it from family members and/or friends who have or can access a prescription.
-The Internet is also an increasingly used method of purchasing morphine.
+Teens have a number of ways of obtaining morphine.
+More often than not, teens will acquire the drug by accepting or taking it from family members and/or friends who have or can access prescriptions.
+The Internet is also an increasingly commonly used method of purchasing morphine.

 Alarmingly, according to The Foundation for a Drug-Free World, 50% of teens surveyed believed that prescription drug use is significantly safer than illegal drug use.

-There are some measures you can take to prevent drug abuse in your child:
+There are some measures you can take to prevent teen drug abuse:

 - Discuss the risks of morphine abuse with your children.

-- Make clear to your teen that prescription drugs can be equally or more addictive than illicit drugs in many cases.
+- Make clear to your teen that prescription drugs can be equally as addictive as/more addictive than illicit drugs in many cases.

-- Keep prescriptions locked up and track your use, making notice of abnormal changes in the amount you have left.
+- Keep prescriptions locked up and track your use, making notice of abnormal changes to the amounts you have left.